eliasbuchwald/-reddit/Install-guide.md

 These instructions will guide you through the process of setting up a reddit clone for the first time.
-We also have an [[automated install script for Ubuntu Linux|reddit install script for Ubuntu]].
+We also have an [[automated install script for Ubuntu Linux 11.04|reddit install script for Ubuntu]].

 ## Prerequisites